ktonon/two-medium-model/README.md

 particle, its energy becomes highly concentrated.
 This concentration dramatically increases the particle's **opacity to the GCM flux**, producing a strong and persistent GCM shadow.
-The shadow is not a secondary effect---it is the mechanism that completes and stabilizes the particle's formation.
+The shadow is not a secondary effect—it is the mechanism that completes and stabilizes the particle's formation.

 The GCM shadow has two key consequences: